pchemguy/spec-kit/templates/feature-decomposition.md

 #### Motivation

 > [!NOTE] Terminology Note
 >
 > - Features produced by the present feature decomposition workflow correspond to SpecKit user stories.
-> - While "feature" is a preferable term, it should be treated as synonymous to "capability".
+> - While "feature" is the preferred term, it should be treated as synonymous with "capability".
-> - "Superfeature" correspond to SpecKit features, the primary focus of `specify.md`.
+> - Superfeatures correspond to SpecKit features, the primary focus of `specify.md`.
 SpecKit features are "units of work" for SpecKit and are defined by the user prompt provided to the SpecKit `specify`.

 Feature decomposition workflow is a "pre-specification" analysis of the target system focused on managing complexity of individual runs of the SpecKit core development loop (`specify → plan → tasks → implement`).
-The ultimate aim is to define focused superfeatures for sequential execution by SpecKit and provide early user story decomposition, such that each superfeature defines either an MVP or a compact slice of functionality, relieving the SpecKit workflow from MVP/grouping/prioritization analysis/concerns.
+The ultimate aim is to define a set of focused superfeatures for sequential execution by SpecKit and provide early user story decomposition.
+Each defined superfeature must represent either an MVP or a compact slice of functionality, relieving the SpecKit workflow from MVP/grouping/prioritization analysis/concerns.

-The feature decomposition workflow must yield a list of features ordered by implementation dependencies (each feature may only depend on functionality provided by earlier features) and value/functionality priority, with the most important coming first, forming feature development queue.
-Superfeatures are formed by slicing this queue into coherent, focused, continues subsets, naturally/logically forming an MVP or a compact slice of functionality, while strictly preserving the order of included features, translating it into user story order.
+The feature decomposition workflow MUST yield a list of features **ordered by implementation dependencies and value/functionality priority**, with the most important first, forming a feature development queue.
+Superfeatures are formed by slicing this queue into cohesive, focused subsets that naturally form an MVP or compact slice of functionality, while strictly preserving the order of included features and translating it into user story order.

-Importantly, while the `spec-template.md` top HTML comment implies that each user story should represent "a viable MVP", the present approach rejects such coarse decomposition, requiring that the full user story set represents an MVP or a compact slice of functionality, with higher user story / feature granularity defined by the "Feature Decomposition Rules" below.
+Importantly, while the `spec-template.md` top HTML comment implies that each user story should represent "a viable MVP", the present approach rejects such coarse decomposition, requiring that the full user story set represents an MVP or compact slice of functionality, with higher feature granularity defined by the "Feature Decomposition Rules" below.

 ---